Can Chickens Eat Eggs and How To Stop Them?

 9. Build slanted nesting boxes.
 Building a diagonal nesting box will ensure the egg rolls out of sight once a chicken lays.

 10. Give your chicken plenty of things to do and peck at.
-A bored and stressed chicken will peck (bite) at everything, including their eggs.
+Curiosity might lead a bored or stressed chicken to peck at eggs.

 You can provide homemade toys for your chicken to keep them busy and pecking at the right thing, not their eggs.